-specifically requires a food service business to provide a customer only with a reusable or compostable straw, which could include paper, polylactic acid, bamboo, silicone, or stainless steel.
-The Sierra Club (©19-20), League of Women Voters (©23-24), and others urge an amendment to expand the ban to include all plastic straws, whether derived from petroleum- or plant-based polymers.
-These groups argue that straws made from polylactic acid will break down into compost only in an industrial composting facility, but do not break down into compost when littered in the natural environment.
+As introduced, Bill 32-20 would have permitted a food service business to provide a customer with a reusable or compostable straw, which could include paper, polylactic acid (PLA), bamboo, silicone, or stainless steel.
+The Sierra Club (©19-20), League of Women Voters (©24-25), and others urged an amendment to expand the ban to include all plastic straws, whether derived from petroleum-or plant-based polymers.
+These groups argue that straws made from PLA will break down into compost only in an industrial composting facility, but do not break down into compost when littered in the natural environment.